9-12 Project

 The 9-12 Project (alternatively 9/12 Project, 912 Project) was a group created by American television and radio personality Glenn Beck.
 It was launched on the March 13, 2009, episode of Glenn Beck, the eponymous talk show on Fox News Channel.
 A website was launched to promote the group, and several local 9-12 groups formed soon after in cities throughout the United States.

 According to Beck, the purpose of the project was "to bring us all back to the place we were on September 12, 2001 ... we were not obsessed with red states, blue states or political parties.
 We were united as Americans, standing together to protect the values and principles of the greatest nation ever created."
 9-12 represents the date following the September 11 attacks in 2001, and "9 Principles" and "12 Values" that Beck believes represent the principles and values shared by the Founding Fathers of the United States.

 Some of the Tea Party movement was part of the 9-12 Project serving as a sponsor for the Taxpayer March on Washington on September 12, 2009.
-The 9-12 Project activists claim not to identify with any major political party.
+The 9-12 Project activists claimed not to identify with any major political party.